Health Compass is an INDEPENDENT Employee Benefits Consulting, Insurance, and Management firm.

 1. Performance Based Consulting – For self-insured groups, our “bolt-on” strategies and solutions achieve savings within the first 30 days and can be implemented at any time — without fees or replacing vendors.

 2. Fee Based Consulting – For fully-insured groups, we build high-performance health plans that consistently reduce costs and improve benefits — without having to replace brokers.
-Our contract guarantees results.
+We guarantee that your savings out-perform our fee 3:1.

 3. Benefits Management – For groups with under 5,000 subscribers, our turn-key solution manages and optimizes all aspects of your health plan and core benefits, freeing up capital for other initiatives.